USS Akron: Technical description

 The airship's skeleton was built of the new lightweight alloy duralumin 17-SRT.
 The frame introduced several novel features compared with traditional Zeppelin designs.
-Rather than being single-girder diamond trusses with radial wire bracing, the main rings of Akron were self-supporting deep frames: triangular Warren trusses 'curled' round to form a ring.
-Though much heavier than conventional rings, the deep rings promised to be much stronger, a significant attraction to the navy after the in-flight break up of the earlier conventional airships R38/ZR-2 and ZR-1 Shenandoah.
+Rather than being single-girder diamond trusses with radial wire bracing, the main rings of Akron were self-supporting deep frames: triangular Warren trusses "curled" around to form a ring.
+Though much heavier than conventional rings, the deep rings promised to be much stronger, a significant attraction to the navy after the in-flight breakup of the earlier conventional airships R38/ZR-2 and ZR-1 Shenandoah.
 The inherent strength of these frames allowed the chief designer, Karl Arnstein, to dispense with the internal cruciform structure used by Zeppelin to support the fins of their ships.
-Instead, the fins of Akron were cantilevered: mounted entirely externally to the main structure.
+Instead, the fins of Akron were cantilevered:, mounted entirely externally to the main structure.
 Graf Zeppelin, Graf Zeppelin II, and Hindenburg used a supplementary axial keel along the hull centerline.
-However, the Akron used three keels, one running along the top of the hull and one each side, 45 degrees up from the lower centreline.
+However, the Akron used three keels, one running along the top of the hull and one each side, 45° up from the lower centerline.
 Each keel provided a walkway running almost the entire length of the ship.
-The electric and telephone wiring, control cables, 110 fuel tanks, 44 water ballast bags, 8 engine rooms, engines, transmissions, and water-recovery devices were placed along the lower keels.
+The electric and telephone wiring, control cables, 110 fuel tanks, 44 water ballast bags, eight engine rooms, engines, transmissions, and water-recovery devices were placed along the lower keels.
 The inert gas helium was used instead of flammable hydrogen, which improved streamlining by allowing the engines to be safely placed inside the hull.
-A generator room, with 2 Westinghouse d.c. generators powered by a 30-h.p. internal combustion engine, was forward of the No. 7 engine room.
+A generator room, with two Westinghouse direct-current generators powered by a 30 hp internal combustion engine, was forward of the No. 7 engine room.

 The main rings were spaced at 22.5 m and between each pair were three intermediate rings of lighter construction.
-In keeping with conventional practice, 'station numbers' on the airship were measured in meters from zero at the rudder post, positive forward and negative aft.
-Thus the tip of the tail was at station −23.75 and the nose mooring spindle was at station 210.75.
-Each ring frame formed a polygon with 36 corners and these (and their associated longitudinal girders) were numbered from 1 (at the bottom centre) to 18 (at the top centre) port and starboard.
-Thus a position on the hull could be referred to, for example, as "6 port at station 102.5" (the number 1 engine room).
+In keeping with conventional practice, "station numbers" on the airship were measured in meters from zero at the rudder post, positive forward and negative aft.
+Thus, the tip of the tail was at station −23.75 and the nose mooring spindle was at station 210.75.
+Each ring frame formed a polygon with 36 corners, and these (and their associated longitudinal girders) were numbered from 1 (at the bottom center) to 18 (at the top center), port and starboard.
+Thus, a position on the hull could be referred to, for example, as "6 port at station 102.5" (the number-one engine room).